ioos/bio_data_guide/README.md

 and knowledge to mobilize marine biological data.

 ## How do we do it?
-We host monthly meetings, a Slack space, and this GitHub repository to provide various mechanisms for community members to participate.
+We host quarterly meetings, a Slack space, and this GitHub repository to provide various mechanisms for community members to participate.

 The primary focus of the working group is to help you get past any blockers you might be experiencing during the